Prompting4Debugging: Red-Teaming Text-to-Image Diffusion Models by Finding Problematic Prompts: Related work

 \textbf{Prompt engineering.} Prompt engineering originates from the field of natural language processing and aims to adapt a pretrained language model to various downstream tasks by modifying input text with prompts.
 Prompt engineering can be categorized into two groups: \textit{hard prompts} and \textit{soft prompts}.
 Hard prompts, also known as discrete tokens, usually consist of interpretable words that are hand-crafted by users.
-For instance, \cite{brown2020language} first demonstrates the remarkable generalizability of pretrained language models via adopting manually crafted hard prompts to a wide range of downstream tasks in few-shot learning.
+For instance, \citet{brown2020language} first demonstrates the remarkable generalizability of pretrained language models via adopting manually crafted hard prompts to a wide range of downstream tasks in few-shot learning.
 Then \cite{schick2020exploiting, jiang2020can, gao2020making} reformulate input texts into specific cloze-style phrases, thus maintaining the form of hard prompts, to prompt the language models.
 On the other hand, soft prompts consist of appended continuous-valued text vectors or embeddings, providing a larger search space compared to hard prompts.
 For instance, prompt-tuning \cite{lester2021power} and prefix-tuning \cite{shin2020autoprompt} automate the soft prompts in continuous space.
 However, soft prompts are often uninterpretable or non-transferrable (i.e. cannot be shared by different language models).
 As a consequence, some discrete optimization methods are proposed to strike a balance between hard prompts and soft prompts, e.g. AutoPrompt \cite{shin2020autoprompt}, FluentPrompt \cite{shi2022toward}, and PEZ \cite{wen2023hard} that learns hard prompts through continuous gradient-based optimization.
 Additionally, PEZ extends its capabilities to discover prompts that can be matched with given images, achieved by measuring the CLIP Score \cite{hessel2021clipscore} using the same optimization method.
-These studies demonstrate the potential of prompt engineering across various tasks and domains, motivating us to integrate prompt engineering into the field of red-teaming T2I diffusion models.
+Another line of works \cite{maus2023black, yu2023black, lin2023efficient, guo2023black} utilizes prompt tuning to identify target prompts for black-box models.
+For instance, \citet{maus2023black} aims to generate adversarial prompts for black-box T2I models, which however is computationally expensive due to its inability of leveraging the iterative decoding properties (e.g., denoising steps in diffusion models) in T2I models.
+These studies demonstrate the potential of prompt engineering across various tasks and domains, motivating us to integrate such technique into the field of red-teaming T2I diffusion models.

 \textbf{Diffusion models with safety mechanisms.} In response to the emerging issues of generating inappropriate images from diffusion models, several works have devoted to address the concern.
 These works fall into two categories: guidance-based and finetuning-based methods.
 For guidance-based methods like Stable Diffusion with negative prompts \cite{rombach2022high} and SLD \cite{schramowski2023safe}, they block the text embedding of certain words or concepts (e.g. nudity, hate, or violence), in order to prevent the generation of the corresponding image content during the inference process.
 Rather than using guidance-based techniques, ESD \cite{gandikota2023erasing} takes a different approach by finetuning the partial model weights (e.g. the U-Net to perform denoising in Stable Diffusion) to remove unwanted contents from the image output.
 Nonetheless, certain corner cases still bypass the safety mechanisms of these diffusion models \cite{rando2022red}.
 To enable profound testing, our P4D serves as a debugging tool, allowing developers to identify problematic prompts at scale by employing red-teaming strategies on T2I diffusion models.
 Meanwhile, the models can enhance their robustness by attempting to tackle the more challenging prompts uncovered through our P4D.